-IV-A STATE OF DELAWARE ATTACHMENT 3-A Page 1 EMER RGENC Y ASSISTANCE TO NEEDY FAMILIES WITH CHILDREN CITATIONS Α. Kind s of emergencies covered.
-233.120 1 mergencies as the result of a circumstance or combina hich require immediate action in order to avoid the des 2 fi D ituations in which a child has been removed from his/hunded care or supervision, or the risk of such removal, pepartment of Services for Children, Youth and Their Fa esignee. as determined by the В Kind 1.
-2. s of assistance provided to meet emergency situations.
-Rent/Mortgage (includes securing housing) Food for Special Medical/Diet needs Necessary clothing 4.
-5. Appliances/Furniture Fuel/Utilities during any period in which coverage is no t available under either Title XX or the Low Income Home Energy Assist (LIHEAP) Home Repairs Medical Expenses Transportation Temporary Emergency Shelter payments C. appr s of services provided to meet the emergency situation: opriate and necessary by the responsible state agency gnee.
-1. Information and Referral 2.
-Case Management, Counseling, Therapy, and Assess ment Securing family or child shelter Child care Temporary substitute Care payments for children not c Title IV-E overed under 6.
-Health Related Services not paid for by third parties 7.
-Mental Health Services not paid for by third parties nd Fastar 8.
-Protective Services for children such as Homemaker a Grandparent services nd Foster 9.
-Legal Services FDC-9 5-7 Approval Date: Effective Date 1/1/1996 Super sedes AFDC 04.3 118# Arbe -74-3
+- Kinds of emergencies covered.

+- Emergencies as the result of a circumstance or combination of circumstances which require immediate action in order to avoid the destitution of a child.

+- Situations in which a child has been removed from his/her home into publiclyfunded care or supervision, or the risk of such removal, as determined by the Department of Services for Children, Youth and Their Families, or its designee.

+- B Kinds of assistance provided to meet emergency situations.

+- Rent/Mortgage (includes securing housing)

+- Food for Special Medical/Diet needs

+- 3. Necessary clothing

+- 4. Appliances/Furniture

+- Fuel/Utilities during any period in which coverage is not available under either Title XX or the Low Income Home Energy Assistance Program (LIHEAP)

+- 6. Home Repairs

+- Medical Expenses

+- 8. Transportation

+- 9. Temporary Emergency Shelter payments

+- C. Kinds of services provided to meet the emergency situations, as determined appropriate and necessary by the responsible state agency officials, or their designee.

+- 1. Information and Referral

+- Case Management, Counseling, Therapy, and Assessment

+- 3. Securing family or child shelter

+- Child care

+- Temporary substitute Care payments for children not covered under Title IV-E

+- Health Related Services not paid for by third parties

+- 7. Mental Health Services not paid for by third parties

+- Protective Services for children such as Homemaker and Foster Grandparent services

+- Legal Services

+TN AFDC-95-7 Approval Date: Effective Date 1/1/1996